sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-02-06-JUnit-testing-with-Objects.md

 However, much of our code doesn't work like this.
 In fact, if we are using object-oriented design we cannot just test the input arguments and output values and have a sufficiently complete picture of our code.
+In this unit, we will look at testing mutable objects, and how our approach changes.

+---

+* TOC
+{:toc}

 ---